Universal Pictures: MCA takes over

 In the early 1950s, Universal set up its own distribution company in France.
 In the late 1960s, the company also started a production company in Paris, Universal Productions France S.A., although sometimes credited by the name of the distribution company, Universal Pictures France.
 Except for the two first films it produced, Claude Chabrol's Le scandale (English title The Champagne Murders, 1967) and Romain Gary's Les oiseaux vont mourir au Pérou (English title Birds in Peru), it was only involved in French or other European co-productions, including Louis Malle's Lacombe, Lucien, Bertrand Blier's Les Valseuses (English title Going Places, 1974), and Fred Zinnemann's The Day of the Jackal (1973).
 It was only involved in approximately 20 French film productions.
 In the early 1970s, the unit was incorporated into the French Cinema International Corporation arm.

+In 1954, the studio loaned out television syndication rights to the black-and-white cartoons produced by Walter Lantz Productions to Motion Pictures for Television (later absorbed into Guild Films).
+In 1957, Universal-International secured a deal with Screen Gems, a television subsidiary of Columbia Pictures Corporation to license 600 of its pre-1948 sound films for $20 million.

 By the late 1950s, the motion picture business was again changing.
-The combination of the studio/theater-chain break-up and the rise of television saw the reduced audience size for cinema productions.
+The combination of the studio/theater-chain breakup and the rise of television saw the reduced audience size for cinema productions.
 The Music Corporation of America (MCA), the world's largest talent agency, had also become a powerful television producer, renting space at Republic Studios for its Revue Productions subsidiary.
 After a period of complete shutdown, a moribund Universal agreed to sell its 360-acre (1.5 km2) studio lot to MCA in 1958 for $11 million, renamed Revue Studios.
 MCA owned the studio lot, but not Universal Pictures, yet was increasingly influential on Universal's products.
 The studio lot was upgraded and modernized, while MCA clients like Doris Day, Lana Turner, Cary Grant, and director Alfred Hitchcock were signed to Universal contracts.

 The long-awaited takeover of Universal Pictures by MCA, Inc. happened in mid-1962 as part of the MCA-Decca Records merger.
-The company reverted in name to Universal Pictures from Universal-International.
 As a final gesture before leaving the talent agency business, virtually every MCA client was signed to a Universal contract.
-In 1964, MCA formed Universal City Studios, Inc., merging the motion pictures and television arms of Universal Pictures Company and Revue Productions (officially renamed as Universal Television in 1966).
+In 1963, MCA formed Universal City Studios, Inc., merging the motion pictures and television arms of the formerly Universal Pictures Company and Revue Studios (which was officially renamed as Universal Television).
 And so, with MCA in charge, Universal became a full-blown, A-film movie studio, with leading actors and directors under contract; offering slick, commercial films; and a studio tour subsidiary launched in 1964.